| OWL Venice

 Case in point, a study on the improvement of Irritable Bowel Disease symptoms through practicing yoga.
 This study supports the common belief that certain yoga positions can promote circulation and movement in the GI tract.

-As a whole, yoga increases circulation to the digestive organs as well as decreases stress, both of which play a big role in digestive health.
-To read more about the best yoga poses for digestion, check out some detailed advice from OWL’s own Lillian Jacobs, Ayurvedic Health Coach.
+As a whole, yoga increases circulation to the digestive organs as well as decreases stress, both of which play a big role in digestive health — see 5 Yoga Poses for Digestion.

 Flow with Luis Briceno